uperl/File-Home/README.md

 # SEE ALSO

+Most existing implementations use the `HOME` environment variable if it is defined on Windows, which is arguably incorrect.

 - `<~>`

     This operator will give you the home directory.
 It is correct in Unix, in that it will